Heal All (Prunella vulgaris).

 Habitat: Self Heal thrives in moist, shaded, and well fertilized environments found in many lawns.

-Self Heal is a good indicator weed for shade.
+Self Heal is a good indicator weed of soil pH or shade.
 For more information on weeds check out our weed ID Chart.

 You can control Self Heal by cultural and chemical means, but successful management of this weed is best if you adopt an integrated approach.

-If you only rely on cultural means to control Self Heal, you will get at best mixed results.
+Only relying on cultural means to control Self Heal, means that you are not likely to get complete control of this weed.
 However the following may help.

 - Hand weed.
-You will need to repeat this several times to keep Self Heal in check.
+You need to repeat this several times to keep Self Heal in check.

-- Heal All (Prunella vulgaris) grows below normal heights of cut, and so will just pop back up after you mow.
-Aim to rake before you mow as it lifts the roots and vegetative material up above the canopy.
+- Heal All (Prunella vulgaris) grows below normal heights of cut, and so just pops back up after you mow.
+Before you mow, rake the lawn to lift the roots and vegetative material up above the canopy.

-- Close mowing prevents seed head formation, and also maintains a dense canopy that prevents Self Heal from establishing.
+- Close mowing will however, prevent any seed head, and help maintain a dense turf cover that prevents Self Heal from establishing.

 - Reduce any shade.
-This is important if you have a C4 grass like couch, so thin out trees etc.
+This is especially important if you have a C4 grass like couch.
+This means you need to thin out trees etc.

 - Make sure that you have the right grass type for your climate.
-For example a couch turf area benefits from overseeding with perennial ryegrass in cooler months.
+For example couch benefits from overseeding with perennial ryegrass in the cooler months.
 We can help with any turf seed selection.

 - Reduce traffic if possible.
-Heavy traffic encourages Heal All because the stems will root at the nodes at ground level.
+Heavy traffic encourages Heal All because the stems tend to then root at the nodes.

-Self Heal is not an easy weed to control selectively in turf.
-It tends to regrow if you use MCPA, 2,4-D, clopyralid or triclopyr when you use these as stand-alone treatments.
+- Self Heal is not an easy weed to control selectively in turf.
+It tends to regrow if you use stand alone applciations of MCPA, 2,4-D, clopyralid or triclopyr.

-Post emergents for Heal All should contain combinations of 2,4-D, MCPA, and Dicamba.
-Suitable options are:
+- Post emergents for Self Heal should contain combinations of 2,4-D, MCPA, and Dicamba.

 - ProForce Warhead.